 Rice is a staple food in many countries and can be cooked in several different ways.
 There’s white, brown, red, and black rice, which can be either long, medium, or short grain.

-I like to say that Jollof Rice is similar to Spanish or Mexican rice, but without the vegetables.
+I like to equate Jollof Rice to Spanish or Mexican rice, but without the vegetables.

 - 2 cups of rice